 They are focussed on addressing these problems with education, provision of business development services, plans to establish an icing facility, and conservation efforts like the construction of artificial reefs.

-However long the road to success may be, there is hope, and a comprehensive overhaul of the sector has been proposed for Ile a Vache, with investments not only in education and climate change mitigation, but also in forging better access to markets and ensuring product traceability for potential exports.
+However long the road to success may be, there is hope, and a comprehensive overhaul has been proposed for Ile a Vache, with investments not only in education and climate change mitigation, but also in forging better access to markets and ensuring product traceability for potential exports.

 The aim is to rejuvenate the sector, enabling it to grow and develop, instead of contract.